ldtteam/MinecoloniesWiki/source/buildings/university.md

 | 4 | 4 |
 | 5 | 5 |

+Once you click on a research tree, you will see the options for each research branch.
+Each option will tell you the requirements and how long it takes to research that option.
+The time is real-world time spent in-game.
+However, Researchers will sometimes use offline time to work on researches.
+Researchers' Knowledge skill affects the amount of research time they get from the offline time (it's not a 1:1 ratio), and their Mana skill affects the max amount of research time they can get.
+Offline research time is unlocked at University level 3.

 ## University GUI

 When accessing the University's hut block by right-clicking on it, you will see a GUI with different options: